muldis/Muldis_Personal_Portfolio/Muldis_Application_Inventory_WEBAPP_React/docs/Manual.md

-# MULDIS-APPINV - End User Manual
+# MULDIS-APPINV-WEBAPP-REACT - End User Manual

 This document consists of multiple parts; for a directory to all of the parts, see [Overview](../README.md).

-This part of the document explains what regular end users, who are simply using an already deployed instance of MULDIS-APPINV, need to know.
+This part of the document explains what regular end users, who are simply using an already deployed instance of MULDIS-APPINV-WEBAPP-REACT, need to know.

-MULDIS-APPINV is a simple web-based database application that empowers an organization to track and manage applications that they are developing, tracking details for each such as its product title, start date, and names of people in various roles; it supports listing, viewing,
+MULDIS-APPINV-WEBAPP-REACT is a simple web-based database application that empowers an organization to track and manage applications that they are developing, tracking details for each such as its product title, start date, and names of people in various roles; it supports listing, viewing,